-Every Rider (for Speedway Sidecar, both the Rider and the passenger) shall have at least one (1) coloured helmet or one (1) helmet cover in each of the prescribed colours ready for use in accordance with the rules in force for the meeting.
+Every rider (for Speedway Sidecar, both the rider and the passenger) shall have at least one (1) coloured helmet or one (1) helmet cover in each of the prescribed colours ready for use in accordance with the rules in force for the meeting.

-Any alterations, additions or changes to the helmet (to the shape of the helmet, colouring, etc...) that may affect the structure or durability of the helmet may be made only in accordance with the manufacturer's precise recommendations and specifications.
+Any alterations, additions, or changes to the helmet (to the shape of the helmet, colouring, etc...) that may affect the structure or durability of the helmet may be made only in accordance with the manufacturer's precise recommendations and specifications.

-In every heat, and according to the allocated gate position, the Riders (for Speedway Sidecar, both the Rider and the passenger) must use the coloured helmet or the helmet cover, in the corresponding colour, for proper identification to the Referee, TV, spectators, etc.
+In every heat, and according to the allocated gate position, the riders (for Sidecar, both the rider and the passenger) must use the coloured helmet or the helmet cover, in the corresponding colour, for proper identification by the Referee, TV, spectators, etc.